zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 [end of dialogue]

 Michael and Robin are inside of a car, and Michael says, “ Shall we?”
-This is a rather formal, polite way of asking someone whether he or she would like to join you in whatever you are doing; it’s used to ask someone t o do something with you.
+This is a rather formal, polite way of asking someone whether he or she would like to join you in whatever you are doing; it’s used to ask someone to do something with you.
 Among friends or family to say “shall we” is sort of a joke because, of course, the language would be too formal.

 Michael says, “Shall we,” and Robin says, “Oh, this is nice.
 Did you get a new car?”
 Michael says, “No, this is a company car,” a car owned by a business but that is used usually by one employee, sometimes perhaps mor e than one, but usually one.
 Michael says, “Getting to drive one (one of  these cars) is one of the perks of my new job.”
 A “perk” (perk) is something that y ou get from your job in addition to money.
 One of the perks of working at ESL Podcast is getting to know people from all over the world who email us, and some of whom actually have visited us here in Los Angeles.